-(1) HUD-424-CB, "Grant Application Detailed Budget."
+(1) HUD-424-CB, "HUD Detailed Budget."
 This form shows the total budget by year and by line item for the program activities to be carried out with the proposed HUD grant.
 Each year of the program should be presented separately.
-Applicants must also budget for travel cost (airfare, lodging and per diem) for two individuals to attend at least one HUD sponsored AN/NHIAC conference/workshop every year of the three-year grant performance period.
-To calculate travel expenses, applicants should use Washington, DC as the site of all conferences/workshops.
+Applicants must also budget for travel cost (airfare, lodging and per diem) for two individuals to attend at least one HUD sponsored TCUP conference/workshop every year of the three-year grant performance period.
+To calculate travel expenses, applicants should use Washington, DC as the site of all conference/workshop.
 Applicants must also submit this form to reflect the total cost for the entire grant performance period (Grand Total).

-Make sure that the amounts shown on the SF-424, the HUD-424-CB and on all other required program forms are consistent and the budget totals are correct.
-Remember to check addition in totaling the categories on all forms so that all items are included in the total.
+Make sure that the amounts shown on the SF-424, HUD-424-CB, and all other required program forms are consistent and the budget totals are correct.
+Remember to check the addition in totaling the categories on all forms so that all items are included in the total.
 If there is any inconsistency between any of the required budget forms, the HUD-424-CB will be used.
 All budget forms must be fully completed.
 If an application is selected for award, the applicant may be required to provide greater specificity to the budget during grant agreement negotiations.

 (2) Budget Narrative.
-A narrative must be submitted that explains how the applicant arrived at the cost estimates for any line item over \$5,000 cumulative.
-For example, an applicant proposes to construct a building using HUD funding totaling \$200,000.
-The following costs estimate reflects this total.
-Foundation cost \$75,000, electrical work \$40,000, plumbing work \$40,000, finishing work \$35,000, and landscaping \$10,000.
+Applicants must submit a narrative that explains how the applicant arrived at the cost estimates for any line item over \$5,000 cumulative.
+For example, an applicant proposes to construct an addition to an existing building, which will cost approximately \$200,000.
+The following cost estimate reflects this total: Foundation cost \$75,000, electrical work \$40,000, plumbing work \$40,000, interior finishing work \$35,000 and landscaping \$10,000.
 The proposed cost estimates should be reasonable for the work to be performed and consistent with rates established for the level of expertise required to perform the work proposed in the geographical area.
 When necessary, quotes from various vendors or historical data should be used (please make sure they are kept on file and are available for review by HUD at any time).
+All direct labor or salaries must be supported with mandated city/ state pay scales, Davis-Bacon wage rates/tribally designated wage rate (as appropriate) or other documentation.
 When an applicant proposes to use a consultant, the applicant must indicate whether there is a formal written agreement.
-For each consultant, please provide the name, if known, hourly or daily rate, and the estimated time on the project.
-Applicants must use cost estimates based on historical data from the institution and/or from a qualified firm (e.g., Architectural or Engineering firm), vendor, and/or qualified individual (e.g., independent architect or contractor) other than the institution for projects that involve rehabilitation of residential, commercial and/or industrial structures, and/or acquisition, construction, or installation of public facilities, and improvements.
-Such an entity must be involved in the business of housing rehabilitation, construction, and/or management.
-Equipment and contracts cannot be presented as a total estimated cost.
+For each consultant, please provide the name, if known, hourly or daily fee, and the estimated time on the project.
+Applicants must use cost estimates based on historical data from the institution and/or from a qualified firm (e.g., Architectural or Engineering firm), vendor and/or qualified individual (e.g., independent architect or contractor) other than the institution for projects that involve rehabilitation of residential, commercial and/or industrial structures, and/or acquisition, construction, or installation of public facilities and improvements.
+Such an entity must be involved in the business of rehabilitation, construction, and/or management.
+Equipment and contracts cannot be presented as a total estimated figure.
 For equipment, applicants must provide a list by type and cost for each item.
 Applicants using contracts must provide an individual description and cost estimate for each contract.
-Construction costs must be broken down to indicate how funds will be utilized (e.g., demolition, foundation, exterior walls, roofing, electrical work, plumbing, finishing work, etc.)
+Construction costs must be broken down to indicate how funds will be utilized (e.g., demolition, foundation, exterior walls, roofing, electrical work, plumbing, finishing work, etc.).